Compare Optus vs Telstra mobile phone plans

 The following table shows Telstra’s 24-month 128GB iPhone 16 plans from Canstar Blue’s database, listed in order of advertised standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

-Optus vs Telstra network coverage
+Optus vs Telstra coverage

 While Telstra does have the advantage of a bigger mobile network — including its 5G network — Optus isn’t far behind, so most Australians will find coverage from both telcos in their area.